horaciovelvetine/BA-Cli-Recipe-Scraper/README.md

     6. General Reformatting to make CLI reading less brutal.
     7. build a redundency checker into scraper so not storing duplicates of recipes.
     8. add shopping list to top menu
+    9. iron out various variable names (i.e. rec_url) which is repeating itself in its name.